dialex/start-testing/docs/types/test-types.md

 ## Theory

-> “Testing is the process of evaluating a product by learning about it through exploration and experimentation”
+> “Testing is the process of learning about a product through exploration and experimentation”
 >
 > -- [James Bach and Michael Bolton](http://www.satisfice.com/blog/archives/1509)

 In that sense, we can learn about our product under test in multiple ways.
 Remember the [testing pyramid](/types/test-pyramid.md)?
 It hinted that there are different types of tests.

 Talking about different test types is difficult.

-For some people integration testing is a very broad activity that tests through a lot of different parts of your entire system.
+Take integration testing for instance.
+For some people that is a very broad activity that tests through a lot of different parts of your system.
 For others it's a rather narrow thing, only testing the integration with one external part at a time.
 Some call them *integration tests*, some refer to them as *component tests*, some prefer the term *service test*.

-The software development community simply hasn't managed to settle on well-defined terms around testing, yet.
+The software development community simply hasn't managed to settle on well-defined terms around testing -- yet.

-The important takeaway is that you should find terms that work for you and your team.
-Be clear about the different types of tests that you want to write.
-Agree on the naming in your team and find consensus on the scope of each type of test.
+What's important is that you and your team speak the same testing language.
+Make sure you align with them on naming and scope of each relevant type of test.

-- Exploratory testing
-- Functional testing
-  - Usability testing
-  - Accessibility testing

-- Non-functional testing
-  - Performance testing
-  - Security testing
-  - Stress testing
-  - Load testing

-- Regression testing
-- Snapshot testing
-- ATDD
-- Monkey testing
-- Mutation testing
-- Test automation
-- Checking

-### "Categories of testing" -> CHANGE TITLE
+### Categories

 #### Functional testing